-EPSU/PSI statement to leaders of the EU and Western Balkans on the refugee crisis.
+EPSU/PSI statement to leaders of the EU and Western Balkans on the refugee crisis Make Europe a safe haven for refugees now!

+Brussels, 11 September 2015

-(Brussels, 11 September 2015) At the occasion of the Extraordinary EU Justice and Interior affairs Council on 14 September, we, the European Public Service Unions, representing 8 million public service workers across Europe, and our sister global trade union federation, Public Services International, representing 20 million public service workers across the globe, reiterate our call for European solidarity, dignity and coherence on the refugee crisis.
+At the occasion of the Extraordinary EU Justice and Interior affairs Council on 14 September, we, the European Public Service Unions, representing 8 million public service workers across Europe, and our sister global trade union federation, Public Services International, representing 20 million public service workers across the globe, reiterate our call for European solidarity, dignity and coherence on the refugee crisis.